dotnet-school/dotnet-oauth-aad/README.md

   > This allows client to request for Oauth token with role created earlier.
   >
+  > After adding permission to DemoAuthServer role created earlier, click on Grant admin consent.
+  >
-  > The Azure admin has to explicitly approve this permission. i.e. app can only request a permission if admin allows it.
+  > The Azure admin has to explicitly approve this permission. i.e. app can only request a permission in outh token if admin has consented for it.